18F/SNAP-Retailer-Authorization/README.md

 The USDA's Food and Nutrition Services (FNS) is modernizing an exisitng system (STARS) to improve how retailers become authorized and re-authorize to accept SNAP (Supplemental Nutrition Assistance Program) benefits as payment.
 By reducing the administrative burden of reapplications, FNS seeks to increase the number of retailers who can deliver public benefits to the 36 million low-income Americans who rely on food assistance.

-This is an 8-week Path Analysis focused on the SNAP Retailer lifecycle, including STARS (Store Tracking and Redemption System), which is the primary form of automated support for SNAP retailer management functions.
+This is an 8-9 week Path Analysis focused on the SNAP Retailer lifecycle, including STARS (Store Tracking and Redemption System), which is the primary form of automated support for SNAP retailer management functions.
 The task here is to conduct technical and user research to help FNS validate and prioritize a set of process, technical or design improvements to solve user and business problems and help FNS achieve their goals.
 Following this assessment, 18F will prepare a synthesis of findings as well as preliminary recommendations identifying the next steps towards a potential solution.

 During this phase, 18F will provide FNS with the following: